 Third, your son neither sounds as though he has a psychological problem nor does he sound lazy based on what you have written to us.
 He sounds like a typical teenager, doing his best to navigate these challenging years of growth and change.

 Between his adolescent growing pains and the burden of adjusting to a new land, you should be proud and honored that your son received a B+.
 With your encouragement and some additional studying, in sha’ Allah, he could get an A grade.

 However, if you insist on calling him lazy, telling him that he dishonored the family and keep treating him as though he has some massive psychological or physical problems, the boy could become vulnerable to developing low self-esteem.
 What he needs from you is love, nurturing, and consistent encouragement for him to improve.

 Neither do we understand how making him do the math for 4 hours every night will make him like math anymore or improve in it.
 And we definitely are unable to endorse any notion of kicking your son out of your home.

-Please review what we have suggested here and, in sha’ Allah, make du`aa’ to Allah to strengthen the relationship between you and your son.
+Please review what we have suggested here.
+And, in sha’ Allah, make du`aa’ to Allah to strengthen the relationship between you and your son.

 And Allah knows best.

-Disclaimer: The conceptualization and recommendations stated in this response are very general and purely based on the limited information that was provided in the question.
-In no event shall AboutIslam, it’s volunteers, writers, scholars, counselors, or employees be held liable for any damages that may arise through your decision or action in the use of the services which our website provides.
+Disclaimer: The conceptualization and recommendations stated in this response are very general and purely based on the limited information provided in the question.
+In no event shall AboutIslam, its counselors or employees be held liable for any damages that may arise from your decision in the use of our services.